faseeh-ul-hassan/PromptForge/README.md

 Response Evaluator
  ↓
 Score + Log
-PromptForge follows clean separation of concerns and SOLID design principles.

-🧩 Extending PromptForge
-You can easily extend PromptForge by:

-➕ Adding New Attacks
-Create a new file in:

-Copy code
-attacks/
-➕ Adding New Challenges
-Create a new challenge file in:

-Copy code
-challenges/
-➕ Adding New Models
-Extend:

-bash
-Copy code
-core/models.py
-🛡️ Ethical Use Notice
+🛡️ Ethical Use Notice :
 PromptForge is intended strictly for defensive security testing, research, and education.

 Do NOT use this tool to:

-Attack production systems without permission
+- Attack production systems without permission

-Bypass safeguards in live AI services
+- Bypass safeguards in live AI services

-Cause harm or data exposure
+- Cause harm or data exposure

 You are responsible for ethical use.

-🧑‍💻 Author
+🧑‍💻 Author :
 Faseeh Ul Hassan
 AI Red Teaming | LLM Security | Prompt Injection Research

-📌 GitHub: @faseeh-ai (recommended)
+📌 GitHub: @faseeh-ul-hassan
 📌 Focus: Agentic AI Security, Prompt Injection, Model Exploitation

-📜 License
+📜 License :
 This project is licensed under the MIT License.
 See LICENSE file for details.

-⭐ Why This Project Matters
+⭐ Why This Project Matters :

 PromptForge demonstrates:

-Offensive security mindset
+- Offensive security mindset

-Understanding of LLM failure modes
+- Understanding of LLM failure modes

-Real AI Red Teaming workflows
+- Real AI Red Teaming workflows

-Clean engineering & modular design
+- Clean engineering & modular design

-Perfect for:

-Security portfolios

-Research showcases

-Freelancing profiles

-AI security roles